gvwilson/thirdbit/src/fiction/darker-web/index.md

-It no longer catches the interest of attractive men and women the way it used to—or rather, it does, but the only ones who stay interested are damaged enough to be excited by the weight the professor seems to carry on her shoulders, and she is not damaged enough herself to reciprocate.
+It no longer catches the interest of attractive men and women the way it used to—or rather, it does, but the only ones who stay interested are damaged enough to be excited by the weight she seems to carry on her shoulders, and she is not damaged enough to reciprocate.

 Her door opens.
 "Got a minute?